- Baggage Inspection

 How Metal Detectors Work

-Matsusada Precision offers a wide range of products, including X-ray sources for baggage inspection and compact power supplies to drive metal detectors and liquid inspection equipment.
+Matsusada Precision offers a wide range of products, including X-ray sources for baggage inspection and compact power supplies designed to drive metal detectors and liquid inspection equipment.

-- Related words:
+- Related Terms:

 -